Mithgol/node-fidoconfig/README.md

 This module (`fidoconfig`) is a reader of fidoconfig (Fidonet configuration) files.
 These files are mostly [used](http://husky.sourceforge.net/fidoconf.html) by Husky Portable Fidonet project.

+This module is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
+(Node.js version 0.10.x or 0.12.x is recommended.
+The latest stable [io.js](https://iojs.org/) is fine too.)

-The application is currently in an early phase of its development and thus does not have the desired level of feature completeness.
+This module is currently in an early phase of its development and thus does not have the desired level of feature completeness.

 ## Installing the fidoconfig module